jan3zk/forced_alignment/README.md

 * `[out_dir]`: Path to the directory where output files and intermediate files will be stored.
 * `[lexicon]`: Path to the lexicon file used for MFA forced alignment.
 * `[xml_dir]`: Path to the directory containing XML files, i.e. transcriptions in TEI format.
-* `[duration]`: fragmentize the input audio and transcription files to chunks of length specified by this parameter before the forced alignment.
-If 'Inf' no fragmentation is performed.
+* `[duration]`: A floating-point number that defines the length of the audio segments in seconds.
+These segments are created from the input audio and transcriptions prior to MFA forced alignment.
+The value 'Inf' implies no segmentation will be performed.

 **Processing acoustic measurements**